masc-ucsc/livehd/docs/projects.md

 Once we can submit gRPC from inside LiveHD, we should have to re-structure the pass API to have a gRPC call for each of the main steps.

+## LNAST Opt

+In LiveHD, LGraph has the cprop pass that performs constant folding, copy propagation, strength reduction... and many other optimizations.

+It may be useful to have a copy propagation, constant folding, and dead code elimination in LNAST.
+There are several reasons:

+* Doing code simplification early (LNAST is the earliest) reduces workload/steps in successive passes.
+* The simulation saves checkpoints, a LNAST Opt without dead code elimination would be useful to create the intermediate values for debugging.